Snowflake-Labs/snowpark-python-demos/Retail-Churn-Analytics/README.md

 This code also leverages functions defined in the sp4py repo: https://github.com/Snowflake-Labs/snowpark-python-examples/tree/main/sp4py_utilities

 * Jupyter or JupyterLab
 * Upload the 3 CSV files in /data into an external stage (e.g S3).
-In the object store, create 3 directories /customer, /order, /comm_hist and upload the source files src_customer.csv, src_order.csv, src_comm_hist.csv respectively to each of these 3 subdirectories.
+In the object store, create 3 directories /customer, /order, /comm_hist and upload the source files src_customer.csv, src_order.csv, src_comm_hist.csv respectively to each of these 3 directories.

 * Create a storage integration and a stage (e.g. churn_source_data) using the documentation (https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration.html)  and create three external tables as below: